• Skip to primary navigation

 Potato filling is a potato-based dish instead of a bread-based dish.

 Serve with turkey, ham, pork roast, or anything else you think would go well with Pennsylvania Dutch potato filling.
-And I like to drizzle gravy over the top as well.
+I like to drizzle gravy over the top as well.

 This PA Dutch potato filling recipe is a great side dish to serve for your Thanksgiving or Christmas dinner.

-More Thanksgiving Recipes to try...
+More Amish Thanksgiving Recipes

 The Best Cranberry Salad Recipe